python/devguide/security/policy.rst

   a proof-of-concept script that reproduces the issue and provides a clear indication of whether the vulnerability is still present (such as exiting with ``1`` if vulnerable and ``0`` if not vulnerable).
-* When reporting large numbers or "batches" of vulnerabilities or searching for potential vulnerabilities using an LLM, you as a reporter must verify the factual validity (such as whether APIs have been hallucinated) of the content in all reports prior to submission to the PSRT.
+* When reporting vulnerabilities found or written using an LLM (Large Language Model), you must explicitly disclose which LLM model was used.
+You must also cross-check all potential findings against the :ref:`threat-model` and verify factual validity (ensuring no hallucinated APIs or false behaviors) prior to submission.

 * Do not include severity or CVSS information in your initial report, this information will be determined by the PSRT.
 * Ideally, include a minimal patch with the mitigation for the report.